 if we drop the “ego mind”, the “i” of the self, and learn to be together with others by practicing the mind of non-discrimination, non-judgment, non-separate self, impermanence and interdependent co-existence, we discover our true reality.

-our vision of great ocean zen center is to provide a place where sangha members (those who study and practice together) may realize the peace that is innate in all of us, and experience the joy of walking the path of the “buddha way”, helping to end the suffering of others. we invite you to practice with us.
+our vision of great ocean zen center is to provide a place where sangha members (those who study and practice together) may realize the peace that is innate in all of us, and experience the joy of helping to end the suffering of others. we invite you to practice with us.

 in gassho (hands held together in a show of respect),